AgileVentures/av-static-website/source/blog_articles/2017-09-07-av-ecosystem-review-email-failings.html.markdown

 * Publish a DMARC policy.
 ````

 Now one thing I did do with these 10 message was adjust the From address to be `support@agileventures.org` which Thunderbird allows me to do, but maybe that triggered Gmail's spam filter.
-That said, I've had problems just sending from sam@agileventures.org as well, so can that be the whole story ...
+That said, I've had problems just sending from sam@agileventures.org as well, so can that be the whole story? ...

 The hotmail failures I have had are like the following: